The fight against AIDS, tuberculosis and malaria: France’s commitment

 The pandemic has made Gavi central to international efforts to achieve universal access to COVID-19 vaccines, which are considered global public goods.

-The partnership has also taken a key role through the creation of the COVAX facility, the ACT-A vaccines pillar.
+The partnership has also played a key role through the creation of the COVAX facility, under the ACT-A vaccines pillar.

 For the period 2021-2025, Gavi has made equity central to its strategy so that nobody is left behind in terms of access to vaccinations.
-It aims to vaccinate at least 300 million children, which would save 8 million lives in the poorest countries.
 This strategy contributes to sustainable development and will strengthen the health systems of countries which will gradually cease to require the Alliance.
 The new strategy also includes gender-related issues and increased investments for international health security in order to better respond to epidemics.
+The Alliance is currently on track to achieve all its goals.
+Its 2026-2030 strategy aims to vaccinate at least 500 million more children, which should save more than 8 million lives in the poorest countries.

 France’s contribution to Gavi

-With these contributions, France is the sixth-largest contributor to Gavi.
+These contributions, make France the sixth-largest contributor to Gavi.